-he security of patient data is of the utmost concern to healthcare organizations, due in no small part to the increase in number and severity of cyber attacks in recent years.
-However, this isn't the only risk to digital medical records and sensitive data.
+The security of patient data is of the utmost concern to healthcare organisations, due in no small part to the increase in the number and severity of cyber-attacks in recent years.
+However, this isn’t the only risk to digital medical records and sensitive data.
 Here, Steve Hughes, managing director of medical power quality specialist REO UK, explains the threat poor power quality presents to healthcare.

 In early 2017, at least one third of NHS trusts in the UK had their services disrupted due to the infamous WannaCry ransomware attack.
-This cyber attack not only locked many practitioners out of their systems, but it also encrypted patient data and held it hostage - highlighting just how impactful a loss of access to patient records can be.
+This cyber-attack not only locked many practitioners out of their systems but also encrypted patient data and held it hostage — highlighting just how impactful a loss of access to patient records can be.

 Power quality is not a new issue for hospitals.
 Equipment such as X-ray machines and other diagnostic imaging systems, which have been in use for many decades, are prone to causing electrical harmonics and voltage transients.
 These affect the quality of power in a hospital’s electrical network and can result in unreliable device performance.

-However, this poor quality has become increasingly problematic as the healthcare industry has become increasingly digitalized.
+However, this poor quality has become increasingly problematic as the healthcare industry has become increasingly digitalised.
 The current trends in medical technology indicate that these problems will only continue, as explained in REO UK’s state of medical technology whitepaper.

 Alongside this, consumers are no longer warned against bringing their own devices, such as mobile phones, into hospitals.
 While there isn’t a risk that these devices will directly interfere with equipment, they can introduce power quality problems if they are connected to the mains supply.
 This is because the switch mode power supply (SMPS) of the charger can introduce erroneous frequencies into the network, resulting in electromagnetic interference (EMI).